az01r/recruitment-backend-track-typescript/README.md

 - Response status code
 - Response duration

-## Unit Tests
+## Tests

 Unit tests are realized using the node built in test package.

+Integration tests are realized with supertest library.

 You can run tests directly in the container with the following (avaiable only if NODE_ENV !== 'production'):

     docker-compose exec recruitment-backend node --import tsx --test src/**/*.test.ts

-If you prefer to install everything locally in the package.json a test command is already setted (npm run test).
+or with the already setted npm script:

+    docker compose exec recruitment-backend npm run test

+Note that to successfully run the integration tests you need to have the backend and the database containers running.

 ## How to run the project